malakdahroug/Mech_Teaching_Mate/README.md

     - Investigate requirements of the PLC comm stack.
     - OPTIONAL: Implement a tailored comm stack if it can address issues discovered in the existing Communication Stack - Stage 1 (if there should be any).

-Double sequence validation (validation occuring in both the backend and the frontend) <sup>1</sup> - it was identified that the sequence validation requires more than the regular expression validation alone.
+Double sequence validation (validation occurring in both the backend and the frontend) <sup>1</sup> - it was identified that the sequence validation requires more than the regular expression validation alone.
 As a result validation is only done in the backend to keep the frontend logics simple.
 ## Changelog frontend
 ### Version 1.0.2
 - Finalised the frontend design.